 Debra L. Lee, who shaped the vision of Black Entertainment Television for more than 30 years and is among the most prominent African-American female leaders in media, will accept the 2019 Multichannel News Woman of Influence award on Wednesday, March 20, at the annual Wonder Women luncheon in New York City.

 Lee, who is CEO Emeritus and Former Chairman of Viacom-owned BET Networks, is the third MCN Woman of Influence and the first African-American woman to receive the award.
-Last year ESPN's Hannah Storm received the award, following CBS News's Leslie Stahl in 2017.
+Last year ESPN's Hannah Storm received the award, following CBS News's Lesley Stahl in 2017.

 With a trailblazing career spanning over three decades, Debra L. Lee is arguably one of the most influential female voices in the entertainment industry.
 Up until May 2018, she served as the Chairman & CEO of BET Networks, a leading provider of entertainment for the African-American audience and consumers of black culture globally.

 During her tenure, Lee helmed BET’s reinvigorated approach to corporate philanthropy and authentic programming that led to hits such as The New Edition Story, Being Mary Jane, The BET Awards, Black Girls Rock! and BET Honors, and she launched and rebranded the 24-hour network that is now BET Her, a channel designed for black women.